Memorandum D11-8-5: Conditional Relief Tariff Items

 15. To claim the benefits of a conditional relief tariff item in Chapter 99:

-- (a) the ten-digit classification number applicable to the goods under Chapters 1 to 97 must be entered in field 27 on the Canada Customs Coding Form (B3-3); and
+- the ten-digit classification number applicable to the goods under Chapters 1 to 97 must be entered in the Classification number field of the Customs Accounting Declaration (CAD); and

-- (b) the first four digits of the appropriate Chapter 99 tariff item must be entered in field 28.
+- the appropriate Chapter 99 tariff item must be selected in the Tariff code field.

 17. Most conditional relief tariff items set conditions that will only be met after the goods are imported.